-Books to support learning of knowledge in topics/other subject areas are highlighted on our Reading Spine.
+Books to support learning of knowledge in topics/other subject areas are used in Assemblies and Foundation Subject lessons and promoted in class.

 - Please ensure reading skills are being applied in other subjects and this should be evident in books e.g. topic, science - Librarians can produce a box of books for the topics you teach, so long as you give plenty of warning in advance.